 Zero.
 It’s the current safety craze, particularly within those industries that have had questionable safety records.
 Road safety.
 Employee safety.
 Healthcare.
 It goes something like this.
 “Wow, we’ve not been doing well.
 And it seems we’re all growing comfortable with it….

 Forget Rules: We Humans are Hazard and Threat Avoiders

 Another dissatisfied customer?
 Another safety event?
 That’s easy, let’s just write a new rule.
 Articulate the expectation.
 Our employees are good people, they’ll follow the rule.
 Maybe…

 Never have I seen a more conflicted place than the bedside of a patient.
 The nurse’s mission is clear: take care of the patient.
 But then come the competing values: safety, privacy, dignity, financial stewardship…

 Don’t Hug from Behind: Because Values trump Rules

 When speaking to leaders about organizational culture, I’ll ask them if they have rules around workplace hugging.
 Their eyes will wander, searching their mental rulebooks, perhaps looking for their VP of Human Resources.

-“No Harm, No Foul” is No Strategy for High Reliability
+“No Harm, No Foul” is No a Strategy for High Reliability

 No harm, no foul.
 It’s been in our common vocabulary for decades.
 The Dictionary of Modern Proverbs suggests its source is the phrase “no blood, no foul” used in streetball, a more aggressive form of basketball played back in the 1950’s.
 In truth,..